Inthegamesdk/deprecated-ios_brightcove_sdk/README.md

 let playerView = ITGBCPlayerView.instantiate(videoID: bcVideoID, accountID: bcAccountID, policyKey: bcPolicyKey, broadcasterName: <your_itg_broadcaster_name>)
 ```

-There are two additional parameters for further configuration: `language` and `allowsFullScreen`.
+There are additional parameters for further configuration: `language`, `allowsFullScreen` and `devMode`.
+You can set `devMode` to true to use the development environment.
+If not specified, production environment is used as ther default.
 You can run the included project for a pratical implementation example.

 ## Manual mode